chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 ### Accessing protected ORDS resources

-This section provides two examples for demonstrating the OAuth2.0 Authorization Code Flow method for obtaining a valid JWT (Access Token).
+This section provides two examples for demonstrating the OAuth 2.0 Authorization Code Flow method for obtaining a valid JWT (Access Token).

 In the first example, we use Insomnia as well as `cURL` for this demonstration.
 These steps will be similar for Postman and other testing tools.

-The second example will demonstrate using a simple JavaScript and `Node.js`/`Express.js` single-page web application.
+The second example will demonstrate using a simple JavaScript and Node.js/Express.js single-page web application.

 #### Example 1: Insomnia and <code>cURL</code>

-##### Requesting an Authorization Code and acquiring a JWT
+##### Requesting an Authorization Code and Acquiring a JWT

 We have configured our Insomnia client with the following values:

 - **Grant Type:** `Authorization Code`
-- **Authorization URL:** `https://idcs-[Your Identity Doimain Unique Identifier].identity.oraclecloud.com:443/oauth2/v1/authorize`
+- **Authorization URL:** `https://idcs-[Your Identity Domain Unique Identifier].identity.oraclecloud.com:443/oauth2/v1/authorize`
-- **Access Token URL:** `https://idcs-[Your Identity Doimain Unique Identifier].identity.oraclecloud.com:443/oauth2/v1/token`
+- **Access Token URL:** `https://idcs-[Your Identity Domain Unique Identifier].identity.oraclecloud.com:443/oauth2/v1/token`
 - **Client ID:**
 - **Client Secret:**
 - **Redirect URL:** `https://insomnia.rest`
 - **Scope:** `audience01iam_groups`
 - **Credentials:** `As Basic Auth Header (default)`

-With these values, a request (i.e. clicking the `Fetch Tokens` button) for a valid JWT is sent.
-A new browser window or tab will open, enter in the credentials for the Alpha User with:
+With these values, a request (i.e., clicking the `Fetch Tokens` button) for a valid JWT is sent.
+A new browser window or tab will open, enter the credentials for the Alpha User with:

 - **User Name:** `alphauser`
 - **Password:** `[Password selected upon creating the alphauser]`